-We are delighted and very proud to announce that Divine Chocolate has been chosen to receive the prestigious Queens Award for Enterprise in Sustainable Development.
-After a rigorous application and judging process, Divine was singled out for its innovative and successful business model which empowers both farmers and consumers, and works to ensure a sustainable future for people and planet.
+We are delighted and very proud that Divine Chocolate received the prestigious Queens Award for Enterprise in Sustainable Development.
+After a rigorous application and judging process, Divine was favoured for its innovative and successful business model which empowers both farmers and consumers, and works to ensure a sustainable future for people and planet.

 The full list of winners of the Queens Award for Enterprise was announced on April 21st, the Queen’s official birthday, and Divine’s award itself will be presented later this year to the company by one of HM’s Lieutenants of Greater London at Divine’s offices, followed by a reception at Buckingham Palace.

 Sophi Tranchell MBE, CEO of Divine Chocolate says: